-At Rever we believe that your ideas have a lot of value and should not be part of any suggestion box.
-Therefore, our application is based on a very simple cycle that consists of 5 stages for your ideas to stop being suggestions and turn into actions.
+At Rever, we believe that your ideas have a lot of value and should not be part of any suggestion box.
+Therefore, our application is based on an effortless cycle that consists of 5 stages for your ideas to stop being suggestions and turn into actions.

 Relate The key is to know the problem.

 The first stage consists of 3 questions that will help you to set the scene of the problem to solve.

 - What is the problem?

 Experiment.
 There is no better way to know if something works than trying.

 Once you have defined your problem to solve, it is time to do a small test to validate your idea.
 Yes, we talk about taking actions!
 Some tips: